SallySoul/regexc/src/README.md

 # regexc Documentation

-These are the modules loaded by the documentation server.
+## Infrastructure Files

+These files are infrastructure that support the rest of the project, but aren't strictly speaking part of the shipped code.

 ### load.pl

-  This is a standard prolog file allows one to use all the libraries with only one statement.
+  This is a standard prolog file that can be used to initialize the prolog environment. in out case this means loading all the regexc modules.

+### documentation_server.pl

+  This file is run by the `doc_server` target in the Makefile.

+## Source Files

+  These files are all modules that contain the logic of regexc.

 ### regexc_ast.pl

   This is where the grammer for relating regular expressions to Abstract syntax trees lives.
   This module exports a string_ast relation and a couple other utilities for deal with ASTs.

 ### regexc_parsing.pl

   This module has the support utilities for the interface to call regex_ast.
 That includes predicates for printing errors, handling a list of regular expressions, and combining the results of parsing them.

 ### regexc_statemachine.pl

   This module deals with NFAs and DFAs.
 It also exports the routine for converting ASTs into NFAs.

 ### regexc_ranges.pl